ArcBlock/did-connect/README.md

 - UX: defines UI components that can be used in webapps to handle DID Connect workflow
   - [@did-connect/react](./ux/react)
   - [@did-connect/vue](./ux/vue)

+The implementation also includes a few blocklets that can be used to test the implementation.

+- DID Connect Relay: Relay server implementation built on top of express
+- DID Connect React: React UI component playground for DID Connect

 ## Contribute